Medicaid Planning and Eligibility in New York

 BREAKING NEWS: New York Community Medicaid Changes for 2024

 New York Community Medicaid will be implementing a Look-Back Period.
 The Look-Back period will be 30 months instead of the 60 months required for Long-Term Care Medicaid.
-The earliest New York State plans to implement this change is March 31, 2024.
+This 30-month lookback was supposed to take place on March 31, 2024, but has been unofficially delayed until sometime in 2025.

 How to Apply for Medicaid in New York?

-Medicaid eligibility is determined using Modified Adjusted Gross Income (MAGI) rules.
+Medicaid eligibility in New York is determined using Modified Adjusted Gross Income (MAGI) rules.
+Here's how you can apply based on eligibility groups:

-Those part of non-MAGI eligibility groups, such as adults over the age of 65, blind, or disabled persons who do not meet MAGI eligibility criteria, can apply through their Local Department of Social Services or a Facilitated Enroller for the Aged, Blind, and Disabled.
+- Apply through your Local Department of Social Services or a Facilitated Enroller for the Aged, Blind, and Disabled.

 In order to qualify for New York Community Medicaid (Home Care Aid), the following documents are needed: